|

 the majority of the rim was so low I thought I was looking at hills.

 my mindset.
-I would look to my right in the valley and see a
+I would look to my right in the plain and see a

 hill.
 I would look to the left and see a hill.
 But not